benji6/virtual-audio-graph/README.md

   0: ['oscillator', 'output'],
   // connecting to the frequency AudioParam of the oscillator above
   1: ['gain', {key: 0, destination: 'frequency'}, {gain: 10}],
-  // connect to node key 1 (gain node above)
+  // connect to node key 1 (gain node above) and output
-  2: ['oscillator', 1, {type: 'triangle', frequency: 1}],
+  2: ['oscillator', [1, 'output'], {type: 'triangle', frequency: 1}],
 });

 ```

-- `params` - is an object representing any properties to alter on the audio node created.
+- `2` - an object representing any properties to set/alter on the audio node created (details on properties available to standard nodes [here](#standard-virtual-audio-nodes)).

+- `3` - specify whether this node is an an input of a custom node.
+Only valid when defining nodes (see [below](#defining-custom-nodes).

 Calling `virtualAudioGraph.update` subsequently will diff the new state against the old state and make appropriate changes to the audio graph.

-### Defining Custom Virtual Nodes
+### Defining Custom Nodes

-The virtual audio graph is composed of standard virtual audio nodes (see below) and custom virtual audio nodes which in their simplest form are built out of standard audio nodes.
+The virtual audio graph is composed of standard virtual audio nodes (see [below](#standard-virtual-audio-nodes)) and custom virtual audio nodes which in their simplest form are built out of standard audio nodes.

-`virtualAudioGraph.defineNode` allows you to define your own custom nodes, it takes two arguments, the first is a function which returns an array of virtual audio node parameters and the second is the name of the custom node.
-The function can optionally take an object as an argument with properties corresponding to varaible parameters for the node (see below)
+`virtualAudioGraph.defineNode` allows you to define your own custom nodes, it takes two arguments, the first is a function which returns an object of virtual audio node parameters and the second is the name of the custom node.
+The function can optionally take an object as an argument with properties corresponding to variable parameters for the node.

 When defining virtual audio node parameters include a property `input` and value `'input'` which specifies the input points of the custom virtual node: